Top 10 Canny Alternatives in 2026 (Compared)

 Is Canny's free plan worth starting with?

-If you expect any growth at all, starting with a flat-rate tool (ProductLift at $14/mo, Featurebase at $49/mo) avoids the eventual migration hassle.
+If you expect any growth, starting with a flat-rate tool avoids the eventual migration hassle.
+ProductLift (from $19/mo), Featurebase (from $29/seat/mo), Upvoty ($25/mo), and Sleekplan ($13/mo) all offer predictable pricing.

 What's the best Canny alternative for small teams?